emard/esp32ecp5/circuitpython/README.md

     import ecp5
     ecp5.prog("autostart.bit")
     ecp5.idcode()

+Last "ecp5.idcode()" is to release JTAG pins to high-Z mode and allow another JTAG to program ECP5.

 Uploading a new bitstream is easy - just overwrite new "autostart.bit" to USB flash disk and power OFF/ON the board or restart circuitpython